escuccim/mammography-models/ReadMe.md

 We started with a simple model based on VGG, consisting of stacked 3x3 convolutional layers alternating with max pools followed by three fully connected layers.
 Our model had fewer convolutional layers with less filters than VGG, and smaller fully connected layers.
 We also added batch normalization [15] after every layer.
 This architecture was then evaluated and adjusted iteratively, with each iteration making one and only one change and then being evaluated.
 We also evaluated techniques including Inception-style branches [16, 17, 18] and residual connections [19].

-We used a weighted cross-entropy loss function in order to maximize recall and compensate for the unbalanced nature of the dataset.
-Positive examples were weighted from 1 to 3 times more than negative examples.
+To compensate for the unbalanced nature of the dataset we used a weighted cross-entropy function, weighting positive examples higher than negative ones.
+The weight was a hyperparameter for which we tested values ranging from 1 to 4.

 The best performing architecture will be detailed below.